Evilgadron/SmartRec/README.md

 ## 📊 Model Performance

 - **Evaluation Metric:** Precision@K
 - **Baseline Result:**
-  - Precision@5 ≈ **0.40**
+  - **Precision@5 ≈ 0.40**

-This indicates that, on average, **40% of the top-5 recommended movies are relevant** to the user based on unseen test interactions.
+📌 On average, **40% of the Top-5 recommended movies are relevant**, based on unseen test interactions.

 ---

-## ⚠️ Known Limitations
+## ⚠️ Limitations

 - **Cold-Start Problem**
-  New users or new movies without interaction history cannot be recommended effectively.
+  - New users or movies without history cannot be recommended accurately.

 - **Data Sparsity**
-  User–item interaction matrices are highly sparse, impacting similarity reliability.
+  - Sparse interaction matrices affect similarity quality.

 - **Scalability**
-  In-memory similarity computations may not scale efficiently to very large datasets.
+  - In-memory similarity computation may not scale to very large datasets.

-- **Purely Behavior-Based**
+- **Behavior-Only Model**
-  No content features (genres, tags, descriptions) are currently used.
+  - Content features (genres, tags, descriptions) are not yet used.

 ---

-## 🔮 Future Enhancements
+## 🔮 Future Improvements

-- Implement **Matrix Factorization (SVD)** for improved performance on sparse data.
+- Implement **Matrix Factorization (SVD)** for sparse data handling.
 - Build a **Hybrid Recommendation System** (Collaborative + Content-Based).
-- Introduce **cold-start handling** using metadata or embeddings.
+- Add **cold-start solutions** using metadata or embeddings.
-- Add recommendation **explanations** (“Why this movie?”).
+- Provide **recommendation explanations** (“Why this movie?”).
-- Improve UI with posters, genres, and filters.
+- Enhance UI with posters, genres, and filters.
-- Optimize for large-scale datasets using approximate nearest neighbors.
+- Optimize scalability using approximate nearest neighbors.
-- Extend recommendations beyond movies (music, products).
+- Extend system to recommend music, products, or courses.

 ---